VERSAILLES GOLF CLUB REVIEWS

 A tract of land that is very fit for purpose - established woodland and gently rolling hills.
 On this canvas Jean-Marie Poellot has daubed a little masterpiece adding some large water features, most noticeably in front of the 9th- 18th double-Green that backs onto the clubhouse.

-One of Paris' oldest clubs with a real sense of tradition evident from the moment you enter.
-The land here is composed of many small hills so the holes are quite convoluted around the slopes and rises: a strenuous course that takes a bit of effort and a little getting to know.
-A further nine-holes, in similar style, could complete your day after a good lunch in the expansive clubhouse.
+One of Paris' oldest clubs with a real sense of tradition evident from the moment you enter through the iron gates in the old stone wall.
+The land here is composed of many small hills so the holes are quite convoluted around the slopes and rises: nothing too strenuous though and a course that the members walk quite happily, although plenty of buggies are available if you are in any doubt.
+The twists and turns take a little getting to know, as do a couple of blind Tee-shots; two rounds might not be a bad thing?!?
+Especially as they combine the three loops of nine (Bleu, Blanc, Rouge) in different orders each week.
+That also means that a third nine-holes could complete your day - after a good lunch in the 18th Century farmhouse that is now a charming clubhouse.

 A woodland courses that has been well thought out to provide a variety of interesting holes over the gentle inclines in the deep forest.
 At its best (and cheapest!) in July and August - when the trees provide shade from the hot sun.
 The original Château today forms the inviting clubhouse and restaurant.